mdrakibulislam-zero/AIHandTracking/README.md

 ## AI Hand Tracking:
-This is a simple hand tracking program based on Artificial Intelligence.
+This is a simple hand tracking program based on Artificial Intelligence which made with Python.
 It's able to detect our both hands.

 ## Outcome: